-- The rights to receive cash flows from the asset have expired. - The Group has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either (a) the Group has transferred substantially all the risks and rewards of the asset, or (b) the Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset. - When the Group has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, and has neither transferred nor retained substantially all the risks and rewards of the asset nor transferred control of the asset, the asset is recognised to the extent of the Group's continuing involvement in the asset.
+- The rights to receive cash flows from the asset have expired. - The Group has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash and rewards of the asset, but has transferred control of the asset. - the asset is recognised to the extent of the Group's continuing involvement in the asset.